Are Special Education Students In Classrooms with Other Students?

 The answer to this question is a resounding yes!
 Special education laws require students to be taught in the “least restrictive environment” for their learning needs.
 This means students must only be separated from the general population of a school when absolutely necessary by proving the student’s learning needs could not be met in any other way.
-In many schools, this is causing a larger push toward the inclusive classroom.

-An inclusive classroom meets students’ needs socially, emotionally, and educationally.
+An inclusive classroom meets students’ needs socially, emotionally and educationally.
 Typically, a special education aide or teacher is in the classroom with the regular teacher to modify and adapt lesson plans.
 Sometimes a student is pulled out for certain subjects but remains with the general class for the rest of the day.
 This allows students the most opportunity to interact with peers of all abilities while providing the exact level of educational support that is needed.
 There are many ways to achieve the least restrictive environment and fulfill a student’s educational, emotional and social needs.
 The following vignettes offer a glimpse of a few of these ways.

 Example of an Elementary Day

 A typical day for a student in an inclusive elementary classroom might be described as follows.
-He would join his classmates for opening routines like the pledge, calendar time, and share time.
+He would join his classmates for opening routines like the pledge, calendar time and share time.
 During morning reading, he may go to a pull-out class to receive more specific and individual instruction.
 He would then return to his regular teacher for math.
-The next part of the day would be full of peer interaction at lunch, recess, and an elective class like gym, music or art.
+The next part of the day would be full of peer interaction at lunch, recess and an elective class like gym, music or art.
 He would go back to the regular teacher for science and history, but an aide would be present to differentiate and assist his instruction.
 In this example, the student was only removed from the general education classroom for specific help in reading.
 The rest of the day, he is interacting with his peers of all abilities.